elastic/apm-pipeline-library/README.md

 In some cases, we need to make complex task, for those cases we can use classes and should be created in the folder `src/co/elastic`.

-## Test the pipeline steps

 ## Release a version

-Every time there is enough changes, we would release a new version.
+Every time there are enough changes, we would release a new version.
 A version has a name like v[:number:].[:number:].[:number:] see [Semantic Versioning](https://semver.org/).
 To create a new release we should create a new tar with the version number and point the `current` tag to the same version.
 The `current` tag is used to use the last stable